 Byredo Gypsy Water

 Byredo has rolled out hit after hit since Ben Gorham founded the brand in Sweden in 2006.
 Featuring minimalist packaging, poetic names (like the wildly popular Gypsy Water), and distinctly beautiful, complex, and sometimes polarizing scents, the brand has yet to leave us feeling unimpressed.
 (Its avid fanbase would probably agree.)

-We're practicing a little foresight here, since this miracle serum only just arrived on the scene about a year ago.
+We're practicing a little foresight here since this miracle serum only just arrived on the scene a few years ago.
 But its rise to success has been fast and furious—and the story behind it is both fascinating and the very essence of the artisanal beauty movement that's still in full force here in the U.S.